 Each crypto on Trust Wallet has a unique wallet address and you cannot use the wallet address of a coin (say Bitcoin) to receive another coin (say ETH).
 To receive BTC on Trust Wallet, you need your BTC wallet address, and to receive Ethereum on Trust Wallet, you need your ETH wallet address (ERC-20).

-For this guide, I will be showing you how to find your Ethereum (ERC-20) wallet address on Trust Wallet.
+For this guide, I will show you how to find your Ethereum (ERC-20) wallet address on Trust Wallet.
 The process is the same for all crypto wallets available on Trust Wallet.

 Here is how you can find your wallet address on Trust Wallet.